CV

 1990 Power & Trust – There’s Something about the Women in my Life, Community Arts Council, Vancouver

-1988 Shannon, From Women in this Decade, Robson Square Media Centre, Vancouver, and tour of British Columbia
+1988 Shannon, From Women in this Decade, Robson Square Media Centre, Vancouver (toured British Columbia),

 Curatorial Work